-Text-Based Viewer Opens Second Life and Other Virtual Worlds to Disabled
+Text-Based Viewer Opens 2nd Life and Virtual Worlds to Disabled

-Radegast new text-based viewer allows the blind community to play games such as Second Life.
+Synopsis: Radegast new text-based viewer allows the blind community to play games such as Second Life.1

 Second Life is a virtual world that functions much like the real world.
 There are towns, businesses, clubs, theme parks, non-profit organizations, educational institutions, libraries, movie theaters, concert venues and scenic locations like beaches and mountain ranges.
 It offers the unique ability to explore the world from your computer.
 And contrary to what some may think, Second Life is anything but an online game to those deeply involved.